-This Noise Model Operational Data Documentation presents noise modeling parameters and results associated with the proposal by the 96th Test Wing (96 TW) to create a new low-altitude military training route (MTR), to be named Instrument Route (IR)-096, in the Florida Panhandle.
-The proposed new MTR would be similar to an MTR that was deactivated and returned to the flying public in January of 2020, which was named IR-015.
-Under the Proposed Action, the proposed new MTR, named IR-096, would begin in the Gulf of Mexico, flow north to intercept the original IR-015, and from there would flow north and west into Restricted Area (R-)2914A.
-Under Alternative 1, the 96 TW would request the Federal Aviation Administration (FAA) to create a new MTR named IR-096 that would be identical to the original IR-015 along its entire original route.
-IR-015 originated overland east of Tallahassee, Florida; flowed south to the coast; and then flowed north and west into R-2914A.
-Under either action alternative, the MTR floor altitude would be 500 feet above ground level (AGL), hours of use would be Monday to Friday from 6:00 a.m. to 5:00 p.m., and the expected frequency of use would be four to eight times monthly (equates to less than two operations per average week).
+This Noise Model Operational Data Documentation presents noise modeling parameters and results associated with the proposal by the 96th Test Wing (96 TW) to create a new low-altitude military training route (MTR), to be named instrument route (IR) 096, in the Florida Panhandle.
+The proposed new MTR would be similar to an MTR that was de-activated and returned to the flying public in January of 2020.
+Under the Proposed Action, the proposed new MTR would begin in the Gulf of Mexico, flow north to intercept the disestablished IR-015, and from there would flow north and west into Restricted Area R-2914A.
+Under Alternative 1, the 96 TW would request FAA create a new MTR named IR-015 that would be identical to the original IR-015 along its entire original route.
+IR-015 originated overland east of Tallahassee, Florida, flowed south to the coast, and then flowed north and west into R-2914A.
+Under either action alternative, the MTR floor altitude would be 500 feet above ground level (AGL), hours of use would be Monday to Friday from 6:00 a.m. to 5:00 p.m., and the expected frequency of use would be 48 aircraft operations per year.

-Ongoing military training activity on existing MTRs, Military Operations Areas (MOAs), and Restricted Areas generates noise levels as high as 49.5 A-weighted decibels (dBA) onset rate-adjusted monthly day-night average sound level (Ldnmr) (49.5 dBA day-night average sound level [DNL]) in the affected environment under baseline conditions.
-These ongoing operations include aircraft operating at low altitude and high airspeeds in portions of the Proposed Action's (new IR-096) and Alternative 1's (identical to the original IR-015) corridors.
+Ongoing military training activity on existing MTRs, Military Operations Areas (MOAs), and Restricted Areas generates noise levels as high as 49.5 A-weighted decibels (dBA) L{dnmr} (49.5 dBA day-night average sound level [DNL]) in the affected environment under baseline conditions.
+These ongoing operations include aircraft operating at low altitude and high airspeeds in portions of the Proposed Action IR-096 and Alternative 1 (identical to the original IR-015) corridors.
 Human activity beneath most portions of the route is dispersed and/or sporadic.
-A study conducted by the National Park Service (NPS) suggests that average ambient noise levels (i.e., sound levels when aircraft are not audible) are low, in the range of 34 to 47 dBA.
+A study conducted by the National Park Service suggests that average ambient noise levels (i.e., sound levels when aircraft are not audible) are low, in the range of 34 to 47 dBA.

-Noise levels at sensitive locations would be $51.8\,$ dBA L{dnmr} ($51.7\,$ dBA DNL) or less under the Proposed Action and would be $50.2\,$ dBA L{dnmr} ($50.2\,$ dBA DNL) or less under Alternative 1.
+Noise levels at sensitive locations would be 49.5 dBA L{dnmr} (49.5 dBA DNL) or less under the Proposed Action and would be 49.5 dBA L{dnmr} (49.5 dBA DNL) or less under Alternative 1.
 Noise levels would vary along the route because of avoidance areas, concentration of proposed flights near the proposed route centerline, and the noise contributions of ongoing baseline aircraft operations in existing overlapping military training airspace.
-Noise levels would remain well below the 65-decibel (dB) DNL land use compatibility threshold beneath all portions of the MTR under all alternatives.
-Changes in noise levels would also not be sufficiently large and end-state noise levels would not be sufficiently high to be "reportable" as defined by FAA Order 1050.1F.
+Noise levels would remain well below the 65 dB DNL land use compatibility threshold beneath all portions of the MTR under all alternatives.
+Changes in noise levels would also not be sufficiently large and end-state noise levels would not be sufficiently high to be "reportable" as defined by Federal Aviation Administration (FAA) Order 1050.1F.